projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

    High-level steps should be:

    #.
-Install Clear on a NUC Use the "Manual" option.
+Install Clear on a NUC using the "Manual (Advanced)" option.
    #.
 Use default partition scheme for storage
    #.
 Name the host "clr-sos-guest"
    #.
 Add an administrative user "clear" with "sudoers" privilege